vanhoefm/macstealer/README.md

 - Enterprise networks where users may distrust each other, and where techniques such as client isolation or ARP inspection are used to prevent users from attacking each other.
-For instance, company networks with accounts for both guests and staff, networks such as Eduroam and Govroam, etc.
+For instance, company networks with accounts for both guests and staff, networks such as eduroam and govroam, etc.

-- Public hotspots protected by [Passpoint](https://www.wi-fi.org/discover-wi-fi/passpoint) (formerly Hotspot 2.0).
+- Public hotspots protected by [Passpoint](https://www.wi-fi.org/discover-wi-fi/passpoint) (Hotspot 2.0).
   These are hotspots that you can automatically and securely connect to.
 For instance, it can seamlessly authenticate you using your phone's SIM card.